data-viz-lab/elm-chart-builder/README.md

 The aim of this package is to make it easy to create some basic chart types.
 It is an opinionated library, because every charting module represents a very specific charting choice.
 If your aim is to build some personalized charts not covered here, then you should probably try a more low level library such as `gampleman/elm-visualization`.

-All chart modules will be as much accessible as possible, but this is still a work in progress.
+All chart modules are being developed with full accessibility in mind, but this is still a work in progress.

 ## Documentation

 Find the documentation on [Elm's package website](https://package.elm-lang.org/packages/data-viz-lab/elm-chart-builder/latest/).

 ## Examples

+It expects elm to already be installed and accessible.

 ```shell
 $ cd examples